rlovell3/backer/README.md

 You're welcome.
 We've all done it.
 Just get into the habit of using backer before unleashing your inner wrecking ball.

+## Build Notes
+2023-12-09 Code wasn't performing on Windows OS.
+A search identified "a bug" in the Rust standard library's fs::copy function on Windows.
+The fix was to shift to std::io::copy.